 The product may pass “the eye test.”
 It may be listed at full price.
 But that doesn’t make it genuine.
 When it comes to counterfeit products, perception isn’t reality.
 Not even close.

-According to Randy Bowen, vice president of distributor sales for SKF USA, there are several common misconceptions about counterfeit products.
+According to Randy Bowen, VP of Distributor Sales for SKF USA, there are several common misconceptions about counterfeit products.
 Many think they are easily identifiable and quite rare.
 That’s hardly the case.
 Furthermore, many assume that customers buy counterfeit products knowingly and that they are sold at a much lower case.
 Again, not true.

 Counterfeit products can be difficult to identify and aren’t usually discounted.
 They are usually no-name products made of substandard materials, but they look like and are marked as genuine premium-brand products.
 Furthermore, the packaging also looks similar – if not identical – to legitimate product packaging.
 These factors make it extremely difficult to spot a fake.